MatheusRich/matheusrich.github.io/_drafts/my-first-month-or-so-with-rust.md

 ### ❓ Rust has no ternary operator

-We can use `if/else` expressions (which I'm very familiar with, coming from Ruby), so I didn't care not having it in Rust.
+We can use `if/else` expressions --- which I'm very familiar with, coming from Ruby ---, so I didn't care not having it in Rust.

 <figure>